alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

 A cell can hold and perform computations on a `Future`, which represents an asynchronously computed value in Dart, just like any other value.
-Thus, to perform a computation on asynchronous data, simply define a computed cell with an `async` computation function, while using `await` to wait for the values in the argument cells to be computed.
+Thus, to perform a computation on asynchronous data, simply define a computed cell with an `async` computation function and use `await` to wait for the values in the argument cells to be computed.

 ```dart title="Example of an asynchronous cell"